giantswarm/docs/sources/installation/gettingstarted2.md

 ## Bringing it to Giant Swarm

-### Uploading to a Docker registry
+### Uploading to the registry

-To use this Docker image it has to be built and uploaded to a registry.
-It's up to you to decide which registry you want to use.
-Giant Swarm offers you a private registry, so we explain how to upload ("push") to that one here.
+To use this Docker image on Giant Swarm it has to be uploaded to a Docker registry.
+Giant Swarm offers you a such a registry.
+Here we briefly explain how to use it.
 For more information on using the Giant Swarm registry, see our [registry reference](../reference/registry.md).

 Before pushing to the registry, you have to log in with the `docker` client.
 Use this command: